 But this doesn’t have to be a one time thing.

-We can continue to bless our house and every person who steps foot in it.
+You can continue to bless and pray over your home and every person who steps foot in it.

 A Well Built Home